architgpt2802/resilitix-ai/chat-ui/config/instructions.md

 2.  **Schema Verification:**
     * The **Data Dictionary** below provides high-level column mappings.
     * **Always** read the specific table schema and column descriptions from BigQuery (using `INFORMATION_SCHEMA.COLUMNS`) before generating complex SQL to ensure you understand specific units (e.g., Mbps vs. Kbps) and data types.
+    * For comparison operations, always cast the columns and values in float or int to make sure not to apply comparison operators on string values.
+    * For Jurisdiction names, use LIKE operator.
+Ex: for Harris County, you should use: County LIKE 'Harris%'.
 3.  **Synthesize Results:** After retrieving data, summarize the findings in plain English, highlighting key metrics.

 ---